top of page

 1. Set of seven informal prayers to use in a weekly cycle

 These are based on the seven Jubilee Verses that bring out different parts of the Honor Rhythm.
+The prayer is the last line of text with each verse.
 Use this option if you like the idea of "praying Scripture," and if variety helps you focus.

 2. Same formal prayer every day for the whole season